MicroscopeSketch/MicroscopeSketch/README.md

 MicroscopeSketch: Accurate Sliding Estimation Using AdaptiveZooming

-This repostory contains all the codes related to the manuscript submitted to VLDB2022.
+This repostory contains all the codes related to the manuscript.

 BOBHash is used as the hash function in the code.